 - 5. The appellants accept that the predominant vegetation cover on the appeal site is qualifying cover for down, being predominantly unimproved calcareous grassland, but they contend that it is not of open character, being a steep sided dale surrounded by arable land and improved grassland, and providing linear rather than open views. - 6.
-There is no dispute therefore between any of the parties with regard to the site's predominant vegetation, and having seen the site I am satisfied that it qualifies as down by virtue of its vegetation cover. - 7.
+There is no dispute therefore between any of the parties with regard to the site's predominant vegetation, and having seen the site I am satisfied that it qualifies as down by virtue of its vegetation cover.
+I noted, as the appellants submit, areas of semi-improved grassland on the north-western end of the site and along the valley bottom forming the eastern and south-eastern parts of the site, but I considered that the majority of the site, the steep valley slope, was covered by unimproved calcareous grassland. - 7.
 On the second aspect of the main issue, my impression is that the parcel is set within a generally open landscape, and, whilst accepting that the surrounding land use is more intensive than might be expected of open country, I consider that in the context of land use in the Yorkshire Wolds this is not unusual.
-Furthermore, the site itself is part of a long steep-sided valley or dale, which is one of the landscape features typical of the area.
-The views available from the site are extensive from the top of the slope, whilst the more limited linear views available from the dale bottom are consistent with the explanatory footnote to the description of down in paragraph 68 of MME, which allows that the features typical of downland landscapes may provide more limited views in some circumstances.
-My conclusion on this aspect of the main issue, therefore, is that its general character is consistent with its classification as down.
+Furthermore, extensive views are available from the site itself, across farmland to the north and east and along the steep-sided valley or dale of which the appeal site forms a part, and which is one of the landscape features typical of the area.
+This is consistent with the explanatory footnote to the description of down in paragraph 68 of MME, which allows that the features typical of downland landscapes may provide more limited views in some circumstances.
+My conclusion on this aspect of the main issue, therefore, is that the appeal site's general character is consistent with its classification as down.